 The following are short-term projects which are in the process of being implemented.
 Please refer to the appropriate topic for further information.
 If a project was listed here before, please refer to the Provider Information web page for further information.

-As part of the Colorado Medicaid Management Innovation and Transformation (COMMIT) project, the Department of Health Care Policy and Financing will be launching several new provider-facing systems on March 1, 2017
+As part of the Colorado Medicaid Management Innovation and Transformation (COMMIT) project, the Department of Health Care Policy and Financing launched several new provider-facing systems on March 1, 2017.

 The Accountable Care Collaborative Program is Health First Colorado's primary health care delivery model.
 ACC Primary Care Medical Providers (PCMPs) are key to the success of the ACC.
 Learn more about the ACC.

 This is a resource center for health care providers and is designed to provide key information regarding Affordable Care Act, Medicaid expansion and Connect for Health Colorado.
 The page and resources below will be updated as new information becomes available.